RedHat-UX/red-hat-design-system/elements/rh-tag/docs/10-style.md

 ## Style

 A tag is text on a pill-shaped background.
 It comes in a variety of colors, styles, and sizes.
 The text may be linked or include an optional decorative icon.

 ### Anatomy

 <figure>
   <uxdot-example width-adjustment="311px">
     <img src="../tag-style-anatomy.svg"
-         alt="Image of 4 tags, 3 of which are annotated with anatomy features; annotation number 1 is pointing to the Text, annotation number 2 is pointing to theDecorative icon, and annotation number 3 is pointing to the Linked text of a Linked Tag">
+         alt="Image of 4 tags, 3 of which are annotated with anatomy features; annotation number 1 is pointing to the Text, annotation number 2 is pointing to the Decorative icon, and annotation number 3 is pointing to the Linked text of a Linked Tag">
   </uxdot-example>
   <figcaption>
     <ol>